 There’s a ban on large public gatherings and some restrictions on trading hours.
 Screening measures are in place for both inbound and outbound travellers at Lunghi International Airport.
 There are no direct flights, but Brussels and Royal Air Maroc currently operate indirect routes to the UK and Air Cote D’Ivoire operates flights within Africa.

 The President of Sierra Leone has announced a national ‘Zero Ebola’ campaign to drive Ebola out of Sierra Leone.
 As part of the campaign, residents of Sierra Leone were required to stay at home from 6am on Friday 27 March until 6pm on Sunday 29 March.
 Similar arrangements for staying at home will be implemented on three consecutive Sundays (4, 11 and 18 April).
 There will be no trading activities across the country during these periods.

 If you travel outside the Freetown peninsula, try to complete your travel during the hours of daylight, inform your employers of your whereabouts and make sure they have copies of your itinerary.
 Ebola screening check points are in operation on the main roads outside of the capital and can be busy.

 Although the chances of being infected remain low, there are measures you can take to prevent catching Ebola.
 You should also follow the health advice issued by the National Travel Health Network and Centre to:

 If you’re travelling to the UK within 21 days of a visit to Sierra Leone or any other Ebola-affected country, you should make yourself known to UK Passport Control to be screened.
 For further details about the screening process, see the Public Health England website.

-Anybody concerned that they might have been exposed to, or showing symptoms of Ebola should seek immediate medical advice.
+If you’re concerned that you might have been exposed to Ebola, or are showing symptoms, you should seek immediate medical advice.
 If you’re in the UK call NHS on 111.